FukoH/webcrawler_fund/readme.md

   to predict a foundation of which id is  **001371**.

-##Requirement for this script
+## Requirement for this script
-- Kera
+- Keras
 - Pandas